lucas-cks/Monte-Carlo-Simulation-of-Neutron-Slowing-Down/README.md

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## 9. References
 1. Coveyou, R. R., Bate, R. R., & Osborn, R. K. (1956).
 "Effect of Moderator Temperature upon Neutron Flux in Infinite, Capturing Medium". *Journal of Nuclear Energy*.
+(PDF available in `docs/`)
 2. Wigner, E. P., & Wilkins, J. E. (1944).
 "Effect of the Temperature of the Moderator on the Velocity Distribution of Neutrons". *AECD-2275*.
+(PDF available in `docs/`)

 ## 10. Contact